csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

       - to find region in which to permute, define the grid within which the values of $X_j$ are permuted for each tree by means of the partition of the feature space induced by that tree
     - many scores (such as MDI, MDA) measure marginal importance, not conditional importance
       - as a result, correlated variables get importances which are too high
-- [Extracting Optimal Explanations for Ensemble Trees via Logical Reasoning](https://arxiv.org/abs/2103.02191) (zhang et al. '21) - OptExplain - extracts global explanation of tree ensembles using logical reasoning, sampling, + optimization
+- [Extracting Optimal Explanations for Ensemble Trees via Logical Reasoning](https://arxiv.org/abs/2103.02191) (zhang et al. '21) - OptExplain: extracts global explanation of tree ensembles using logical reasoning, sampling, + optimization
 - [treeshap](https://arxiv.org/abs/1802.03888) (lundberg, erion & lee, 2019): prediction-level
   - individual feature attribution: want to decompose prediction into sum of attributions for each feature
     - each thing can depend on all features